How to Build an Automated Invoice Processing System Using LeapOCR

 Manual polling for more control

-If you want to handle progress yourself (or store intermediate status), you can poll manually:
+When you need to handle progress yourself or store intermediate status, poll manually:

 import asyncio